Skip to main content

 4. Click Generate Tracking Snippet

 DevTune generates a unique snippet key for your project.
 The snippet code appears on the settings page, ready to copy.
+Cloudflare and edge middleware crawler sensors are configured in the same AI Traffic tab when those controls are available for your account.

 Install the Snippet